lenibnob/Komuni-Job/README.md

 Usage env.bat:
 * env [venv folder name]

+#### Important note:
+Add this to your settings.json in your vscode "python.terminal.activateEnvironment": false, . <br>
+This stops the .bat file on running automatically on your new terminal.

 manage.py commands:
 * manage runserver //start a local server.
 * manage makeMigrations //make changes available for merging.
 * manage migrate //execute migration.
+* manage flush //deletes all data from all tables

 ### MySQL Shortcut